-The two victims killed in the fire have not been identified, but Riverside County fire officials believe they were trying to escape the flames in that canyon.
-Their bodies were found in a burned car, and authorities believe they were related.
+The two victims of the fire have not been identified, but Riverside County fire officials believe they were trying to escape the flames in that canyon.
+They were both found in the same area, but it's unknown if they were related or knew each other.

 "That area is a one way in, one way out.
 So if you don't leave in time, or if you get trapped by fire, there's no other way to go," said Cal Fire's Richard Cordova.